 How to prepare for an earthquake Posted in Home Many homeowners are surprised to find out that their home is susceptible to earthquake damage, and earthquake zones are spread throughout the Midwest and eastern portion of the United States.
 There are steps you can take to reduce the likelihood that your home and personal property are damaged by an earthquake.
 Secure your personal property Bookcases and cabinets should be anchored properly to walls, and latches should be installed on drawers, cabinet doors and cupboards to prevent inside contents from falling out.
 Install shelves with ledge barriers to keep valuables from sliding off during small tremors, and keep heavy objects on lower shelves.
 Attach heavy desktop items like computers and small appliances to the surfaces of the desks, tables or countertops.
 Ceiling fans, lights and plant holders should be secured to ceiling joists or beams, rather than only to the plaster or drywall of the ceiling.
 If any of your furniture or large appliances have rollers, place locks or holders on the rollers to prevent damage.
 Gas appliances should have automatic shut-off devices if there is a possibility of the appliances pulling away from walls or connections.
 The structure of your home If properly structured and anchored, your home will absorb an earthquake’s energy and transfer that energy to the ground.
 Have your home inspected to be sure the roof is properly constructed and attached to the walls.
 The walls must also be properly fastened to each other and braced and anchored to a strong foundation.
 If your home needs to be reinforced, anchor bolts or steel plates can be used.
 Unreinforced masonry and concrete walls, foundations and chimneys can also be braced.
 Consult a professional for a proper inspection and plan for reinforcement.
-How to protect yourself during an earthquake There are no warnings for earthquakes, but it is important to learn the best ways to protect yourself and your family during an earthquake strike.
+Learn about our Home Insurance Learn More How to protect yourself during an earthquake There are no warnings for earthquakes, but it is important to learn the best ways to protect yourself and your family during an earthquake strike.
 The phrase, “Duck, cover and hold,” is often used during earthquake training.
 Discuss this with your family and advise them to drop to the floor, take cover under a desk or table and hold on to it during an earthquake.
 Review an escape plan from your home with your family and discuss the safe place in your neighborhood or community that will serve as a meeting place if a disaster strikes.
 Teach your family the locations of the main shut-offs in your home for gas, water and electric, as leaks and disconnections can cause both injury and damage.
 Prepare your family emergency kit and make all family members aware of its location.
 Instruct your family of the best place inside your home to take cover in case of an earthquake, and also what to do if they are outdoors when an earthquake strikes – move into the open, away from trees, buildings and overhead wires.
 If in a vehicle, pull over to the side of the road but away from power lines, road signs or bridges, and wait for the earthquake to stop.
+This article is for informational and suggestion purposes only.
+If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
+Implementing one or more of these suggestions does not guarantee coverage.
+For full details on Grange’s home insurance coverages and discounts, contact your local, independent Grange insurance agent.
 Know someone who would find this information helpful?
 Share via: Facebook Twitter LinkedIn Email Related resources Video: New ways to cut costs on homeowners insurance Posted in Home Increasingly severe weather events have driven up the costs of homeowners insurance.
 Learn about new options available that help bring down insurance rates while maintaining a high standard of coverage.
-Include these items in your disaster emergency kit Posted in Home, Life Nothing can be done to prevent or control natural disasters and other catastrophes once they happen.
+Include these items in your disaster emergency kit Posted in Home Nothing can be done to prevent or control natural disasters and other catastrophes once they happen.
 What you can control is being ready by thinking ahead - and assembling these items.